hookdeck/chargebee-demo/README.md

 ## Webhook Connection Setup

-The project includes automated scripts that programmatically create Hookdeck Connections and configure Chargebee webhook endpoints.
+The project includes automated scripts that programmatically create Event Gateway Connections and configure Chargebee webhook endpoints.
 This approach ensures consistency across environments and eliminates manual configuration drift.

 ### Understanding the Setup Process

 The setup script performs these operations:

-1. **Creates a Hookdeck Source** - Generates a webhook URL that Chargebee will send events to, with Basic Auth configured
+1. **Creates an Event Gateway Source** - Generates a webhook URL that Chargebee will send events to, with Basic Auth configured
-2. **Creates three Hookdeck Connections** - Each Connection routes specific event types to focused handlers:
+2. **Creates three Event Gateway Connections** - Each Connection routes specific event types to focused handlers:
    - **Customer Connection**: Routes events where `body.event_type` starts with `customer_` to `/webhooks/chargebee/customer`
    - **Subscription Connection**: Routes events where `body.event_type` starts with `subscription_` to `/webhooks/chargebee/subscription`
    - **Payment Connection**: Routes events where `body.event_type` equals `payment_succeeded` to `/webhooks/chargebee/payments`
-3. **Creates Chargebee webhook endpoint** - Configures Chargebee to send events to the Hookdeck Source URL with Basic Auth credentials
+3. **Creates Chargebee webhook endpoint** - Configures Chargebee to send events to the Event Gateway Source URL with Basic Auth credentials

 The scripts are idempotent—running them multiple times will update existing resources rather than creating duplicates.